 Enjoy a delicious meal at one of our cafés, bars or restaurants.
 Everyone’s favourite Wetherspoon has your much-loved ales and wines, as well as soft drinks and a great food menu.
-Try one of the burgers at Factory Bar and Kitchen or if you want to grab something a little lighter, head to Wrapchic for authentic Indian ‘Grab & Go’ cuisine.
-There’s a handful of coffee shops for that much-needed caffeine hit, and even a Burger King.
+Try one of the burgers at Factory Bar and Kitchen or if you want to grab something a little lighter, or there’s a handful of coffee shops for that much-needed caffeine hit, and even a Burger King.

 To find out about our other services, head to our terminal facilities page.